dannycab/phy472msu_s2021/assignments/homework1.md

 use_math: true
 ---

+This first homework set is meant to remind you of the main concepts from Quantum 1.
+It focuses on spin, operators, diagonalization and the formalism of kets and linear algebra.
+We will build on all of these tools and ideas this semester, so you should make sure you have these ideas down before next week.
+In addition, there's a couple computational problem that are meant to introduce you to the linear algebra package for Python.

 ### 1. Spin 1/2; let's goooo

 Consider a beam of spin-1/2 particles that are sent through a Stern-Gerlach device.
 The device measures the z-component of the spin angular momentum of the particles.
 After a long time, one quarter ($\frac{1}{4}$) of the particles are observed to be spin up ($\ket{+}$) and three quarters ($\frac{3}{4}$) are observed to be spin down ($\ket{-}$).